Enterprise Data Warehouse: Types and Benefits

 1. Big Data

-Whenever we talk about BI and analytics, Big data is the first thing that comes to our mind.
+Whenever we talk about BI and analytics, Big data is the first thing that comes to mind.
 It refers to the variety of data in the modern information age and the velocity of data growth.

 2. Data Mining